We have five factories and 19 years of experience in plant extracts

 3.4 Anti-inflammatory Action

-Inflammation is a key factor in many chronic diseases, and Citrus bioflavonoids have been shown to possess anti-inflammatory properties.
+Inflammation is a key factor in many chronic diseases, and citrus bioflavonoids have been shown to possess anti-inflammatory properties.
 They can help reduce inflammation in the body, which can alleviate symptoms of conditions like arthritis and other inflammatory disorders.

 3.5 Skin Health Improvements

-The antioxidant and anti-inflammatory properties of Citrus bioflavonoids can also benefit skin health.
+The antioxidant and anti-inflammatory properties of citrus bioflavonoids can also benefit skin health.
 They can help protect the skin from environmental damage, reduce the appearance of wrinkles and fine lines, and improve skin elasticity.

 3.6 Enhanced Nutrient Absorption